DLCContent/CST1340-HTML/README.md

 ### Point-Sheet

-(M) For Mandetory for all CW members
+(M) For Mandatory for all CW members
 (O) For Optional but not required
 (B) Bonus points